 - 1. To avoid a delay in processing the Cancellation Request Application, please make sure all required supporting documentation listed for the reason of requesting a cancellation is provided. - 2.
-Scan (no photographs) and email any supporting documents (in pdf form) to: metrohousing@fdu.edu.
+Scan (no photographs) and email any supporting documents (in pdf form) to: - a) Metro: metrohousing@fdu.edu - b) Florham: fduhousing@fdu.edu

 Once a student moves into his/her residence hall room and/or signs his/her Housing and Meal Plan Contract, he/she is bound to the contract for one entire academic year (August to May).
-Refer to the "VIII.
+Refer to "VIII.
 Cancellation and Refund" section of the Housing and Meal Plan Contract for more information.